 Once you have your tank and equipment ready, it’s time to add substrate and decorations.
 Choose a suitable substrate that supports the growth of beneficial bacteria and plants.
 Add rocks, driftwood, or other decorations to create hiding spots and areas for aquatic organisms to explore.

-See also How to cure ick in a fish tank
+See also How to get nitrate down in fish tank

 Step 3: Introducing Beneficial Bacteria